OnniVirtanen/koivu-api-gateway/README.md

 Koivu works as a reverse proxy and an api gateway.
 It has ratelimiting, apikey authentication and logging.

 ## Get started
-Koivu has two configuration files.
-One is main configuration for routes (config.yaml) and other for api keys (keys.yaml).
-Add a simple route to config.yaml

---config.yaml--
+Koivu has two configuration files: config.yaml and keys.yaml.
+Route configuration is in config.yaml.
+API-key authentication is in keys.yaml.

+### Creating simple config file for koivu-api-gateway.

+config.yaml
 ```
 port: "8080"
 routes: